GS4 AMP Double Count Courses

 Sample GS14 Form

 A preliminary examination is administered at least two terms before the final examination/defense to determine whether the student is qualified to continue toward the doctorate.
-The completed and signed form must be submitted to the Graduate School Office within two working days after the results of the examination are known.
+The completed and signed form must be submitted to the Graduate School within two working days after the results of the examination are known.

 Sample GS16 Form